- Home

 Pleural mesothelioma diagnosis

-Mesothelioma can be challenging to diagnose.
-The symptoms are often the same as those of other diseases, and mesothelioma cells can look similar to other types of cancer cells and even look like normal cells.
+Mesothelioma can be difficult to diagnose because the symptoms are similar to other health problems.
+Mesothelioma cells can look similar to other types of cancer cells or even like normal cells.

 Learn more about: